billba/prague/README.md

     )
 ```

-If you think this looks a like like writing resolve/reject handlers in `Promise`s, you're right.
+If you think this looks a like like writing resolve/reject handlers for a `Promise`s, you're right.
 In fact, you can easily convert an `Observable` to a `Promise`:

 ```ts
 import { toPromise } from 'rxjs/operators';